jperezllorente/geospatial-project/README.md

     - Folium
     - Folium.plugins

+Also, for the calculation of distances I have used a function from thie Medium article in which the whole explanation is given with plenty of detail.
+[Calculate Distance Between GPS Points in Python](https://janakiev.com/blog/gps-points-distance-python/)

 ## Structure

 The project is divided in three main sections, and inside each of them we can find the process done to each of the three cities selected.